nautobot/nautobot/nautobot/docs/development/getting-started.md

 ## Git Branches

 The Nautobot project follows a branching model based on [Git-flow](https://nvie.com/posts/a-successful-git-branching-model/).
-As such, there are two persistent git branches:
+As such, there are three persistent git branches:

 * `main` - Serves as a snapshot of the current stable release
-* `develop` - All development on the upcoming stable release occurs here
+* `develop` - All bug fixes and minor feature development on the upcoming stable release occurs here

-At any given time, there may additionally be zero or more long-lived branches of the form `develop-X.Y.Z`, where `X.Y.Z` is a future stable release later than the one currently being worked on in the main `develop` branch.
+* `next` - All major new feature development for the next feature release occurs here.

-You will always base pull requests off of the `develop` branch, or off of `develop-X.Y.Z` if you're working on a feature targeted for a later release. **Never** target pull requests into the `main` branch, which receives merges only from the `develop` branch.
+You will always base pull requests off of either the `develop` branch, for fixes and minor features, or `next`, if you're working on a feature targeted for a later release. **Never** target fix or feature pull requests into the `main` branch, which receives merges only from the `develop` branch and only for new stable releases of Nautobot.

 ## Forking the Repo